 Stay 100 yards away.
 Always.
 Wolves that become habituated to humans are eventually killed.
 Distance is respect.

 The Yellowstone Forever Institute runs guided wolf-watching programs ($100-300 per person) that include expert naturalists with high-powered scopes.
-Worth it if you're a first-timer.
+Worth it for a first-timer.

 The Rest of That Day

-After the hunt, I drove to the Old Faithful area.
-The geyser erupted at 10:42 AM, right on the predicted schedule, 130 feet into the air, surrounded by 500 people on benches.
-It was impressive in the way that reliable natural spectacles are impressive.
+After the hunt, point the car toward the Old Faithful area.
+The geyser erupts at 10:42 AM, right on the predicted schedule, 130 feet into the air, surrounded by 500 people on benches.
+It's impressive in the way that reliable natural spectacles are impressive.

-But it didn't touch the wolves.
+But it doesn't touch the wolves.
 Not even close.

-I ate a bison burger at the Old Faithful Inn Dining Room ($18, under the 76-foot-high log ceiling of the world's largest log structure) and drove to Grand Prismatic Spring in the afternoon.
-The overlook trail gave the aerial view of those impossible rainbow colors — the thermophilic bacteria creating rings of orange, yellow, green, and blue around the 370-foot pool.
+A bison burger at the Old Faithful Inn Dining Room ($18, under the 76-foot-high log ceiling of the world's largest log structure) fuels the afternoon drive to Grand Prismatic Spring.
+The overlook trail delivers the aerial view of those impossible rainbow colors — the thermophilic bacteria creating rings of orange, yellow, green, and blue around the 370-foot pool.

 Grand Prismatic is Yellowstone's Instagram moment.
 It's genuinely stunning.
-I took my photos and moved on.
+Take your photos and move on.

-Because all day, through every geyser and hot spring and canyon viewpoint, I kept thinking about the wolves.
-About the eight grey shapes moving through the sagebrush with a purpose that predated everything humans have built.
+Because all day, through every geyser and hot spring and canyon viewpoint, the wolves stay with you.
+Eight grey shapes moving through the sagebrush with a purpose that predated everything humans have built.

 For a completely different wildlife experience, the national parks near Moab offer desert landscapes and dark sky views.